By Tom Wells on Apr 6, 2022 12:34:00 PM

 7. Why don't you give it/us a try?

 This phrase makes the contract sound like less of a commitment and more of giving something a try.

-This is very similar to 3. but with a change of timeframe.
-This phrase says that after they sign, you will take care of their objection.
+This is very similar to phrase 3 but with a change of timeframe.
+This phrase indicates that, after they sign, you will take care of their objection.

 This phrase uses a client’s own deadline rather than setting your own to increase the sense of urgency.

 Shorter version: Based on your deadline of (), working backward, we would need to have a contract signed by (date).
 Is that doable?

 10. Ready to move forward?
 I can send over the contract right now.